 Understanding Devon Energy's Unusual Options Activity

-Devon Energy (NYSE:DVN) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $27.79 following the option alert.
+On Wednesday, shares of Devon Energy (NYSE:DVN) saw unusual options activity.
+After the option alert, the stock price moved up to $26.15.

 - Sentiment: BULLISH